DrewNaylor/UXL-Launcher/README.md

 # UXL Launcher

 ## Moving to Codeberg
 **Note:** I'm migrating to Codeberg.
-The canonical repo for Retiled is now here, please update your remotes: https://codeberg.org/DrewNaylor/UXL-Launcher
+The canonical repo for UXL Launcher is now here, please update your remotes: https://codeberg.org/DrewNaylor/UXL-Launcher

 ## Rest of the readme